Tracing a Society or Mutual Insurer

 If you, a member of your family, or a client, were a member of a mutual insurer or friendly society that you want to trace, there are a number of actions you can take to discover whether the policy has any value:

 - First, check through our list of members, and if appropriate follow the link to the organisation’s own website for more information on how to claim.

 - If your provider is not listed there, have a look at our register of closed societies.
 If we have details of the new name of the Society, or the organisation it has transferred to, this will be listed here.

-- If that doesn't provide an answer, your next port of call is the Mutual Societies Registration, located in the offices of the Financial Services Authority, the City regulator.
-They should have record of all societies that have been registered, though note that it was not a requirement to be registered until the 1960s: 25 The North Colonnade, Canary Wharf, London E14 5HS (telephone 020 7066 4916; email: firstname.lastname@example.org
+- If that doesn't provide an answer, your next port of call is the Mutual Societies Registration, located in the offices of the Financial Conduct Authority, one of the City regulator.
+They should have record of all societies that have been registered, though note that it was not a requirement to be registered until the 1960s: 25 The North Colonnade, Canary Wharf, London E14 5HS (telephone 020 7066 4916; email: email@example.com.

 - There are a number of organisations who help people find lost policies, sometimes for a fee; try: